Property Taxes In Canada | Highest & Lowest by Province

 What Are Property Taxes?

-Compared to the other two tax types, property tax is unique in that it is tax paid on an asset rather than financial flow.
+Compared to the other two tax types (income tax and sales tax), property tax is unique in that it is tax paid on an asset rather than financial flow.
 To determine the amount to be paid, the value of the property is considered rather than the owner’s equity.

-Real estate tax canada, particularly homeowner tax is determined by taking the assessed value of the property and then multiplying it by the tax rate, otherwise known as mill rate.
-Mill rate is expressed as some dollars for every $1,000 of assessed value.
-Non-residential properties are taxed higher than residential properties.
+The amount of property tax you pay is determined by taking the assessed value of the property and then multiplying it by the tax rate.

 Municipalities all through the country carry out assessments once a year and then set a property tax rate.
 This usually ranges between 0.5 and 2.5%.
 In essence, property taxes are not exactly determined by property size.
 The market value of your home, which may typically vary from year to year as a result of other properties around, is then multiplied by your municipality’s property tax rate.